Moving to Another State?

 Marriage and Family Therapists: American Association for Marriage and Family Therapy; www.aamft.org

 Some states have a verification form that they want this board to complete.
-If so, send the other state verification form along with your Ohio Request form.
-If the other state does not have a form we will use our own form.
+If so, send the other state verification form to email@example.com, noting the service request number (provided when you submit your request through the eLicense Portal).
+If the other state does not have a form we will use our own format.
 This is also a good time to notify the Board of any address change.